CRR Hillin exists, technically, in several dimensions. Pronouns: all.

 Hillin has been a writer since 2005, when a hurricane forced her from her home at the age of 13.
 Her family drifted from one family’s house to another, and while sleeping on floors and in guests rooms she filled a MEAD journal with visions from her dreams that formed the beginnings of The Orphan’s Code.
 She finished it within three months and set out to get it published.
 She did not succeed until she took matters in her own hands in 2018, but the journey led her to some strange, exciting places – foremost to Wordlink Agency in 2021, where she found representation for her upcoming YA retelling, Bloodthirst.

 Hillin’s career outside of writing began with an interest in obstetrics, steered into nursing, and then veered off unexpectedly into childcare.
 She attempted to course-correct by enrolling in a Master’s of Social Work program in order to become a therapist, but was derailed again into a short career as a middle-school teacher.
+Then she gained traction in her online business (Noodlecat Designs) before selling it in 2023.
 There are interesting stories behind all of this, especially her brief foray into clockmaking, but they are irrelevant.
 Hillin insists that the diversity in careers and interests actually makes her more valuable as an author, or indeed as any kind of employee.
 This is debatable.